AdobeDocs/commerce-webapi/src/pages/get-started/api-security.md

 ### How to use?

 As mentioned earlier, this functionality is disabled by default.
-In order to start using it, you need to add a configuration that will provide a connection to the service where the request logs will be stored until the request.
+To enable this feature, you need to add a configuration that connects to the service where the request logs will be stored.
 By default, the connection is implemented for the Redis server.
-To start using do this, use the following options.
-These options work in the case of installation and in the case when the project is already installed:
+The following options work for new and existing installations:

 ```bash
 $ bin/magento setup:config:set --help | grep backp